jchambers/pushy/README.md

 pushManager.registerFailedConnectionListener(new MyFailedConnectionListener());
 ```

 Generally, it's safe to ignore most failures (though you may want to log them).
 Failures that result from a `SSLHandshakeException`, though, likely indicate that your certificate is either invalid or expired, and you'll need to remedy the situation before reconnection attempts are likely to succeed.
+Poorly-timed connection issues may cause spurious exceptions, though, and it's wise to look for a pattern of failures before taking action.

 Like `RejectedNotificationListeners`, `FailedConnectionListeners` can be registered any time before the `PushManager` is shut down.